bnb-chain/bsc/README.md

 #### 3. Download snapshot
 Download latest chaindata snapshot from [here](https://github.com/bnb-chain/bsc-snapshots).
 Follow the guide to structure your files.

-Note: If you encounter difficulties downloading the chaindata snapshot and prefer to synchronize from the genesis block on the Chapel testnet, remember to include the additional flag `--chapel` when initially launching Geth.

 #### 4. Start a full node
 ```shell
 ./geth --config ./config.toml --datadir ./node  --cache 8000 --rpc.allow-unprotected-txs --history.transactions 0